ksharindam/photoquick/README.md

 # PhotoQuick (for Linux and Windows)
-A simple image viewer with some useful features (written in qt4).
+A simple handy image viewer and editor with some useful features (written in qt4).

 ### Description
 This program is aimed at ease of use, quick opening, and doing most necessary features.